 Zulu name means “faith, hope, trust.”

-There was a small group of Africans defined more by their active participation in maritime activites than by their enslavement experience.
+There was a small group of Africans defined more by their active participation in maritime activities than by their enslavement experience.
 They had seafaring skills and a gift for intercultural negotiation.

-He was designed to dispell the notion that all enslaved Africans looked beragged.
-The scene on his back implies that he had a conscience, and by night aided individuals seeking freedom.
+He was designed to dispel the notion that all enslaved Africans looked bedraggled.
+The scene on his back implies that he had a conscience and, by night, aided individuals seeking freedom.
 Braille reads: “faith, hope, trust.”
 He stands upon a map of the western world, indicating the routes slave ships took around the world.